Crowdhandler/crowdhandler-dotnet-integration/Crowdhandler.NETsdk/README.md

 **Parameters:**

 - **string** JSONCookieData: The JSON string representing the cookie data.
+Found in cookie set by the SDK named "crowdhandler".

 **Returns**: